 Hey there!
-I'm currently working at Haize Labs.
-Before this, I spent three years at Citadel.
+I'm a researcher at Haize Labs, focusing on automated model-based evaluation.
+I authored Verdict, a framework for specifying compound LLM judge systems.
+Before that, I spent three years at Citadel.

-During my time at UT Austin, I collaborated with Philipp Krähenbühl on some interesting projects in computer vision and robotics.
+During my time at UT Austin, I collaborated with Philipp Krähenbühl on domain adaptation in computer vision and robotics, with a particular emphasis on data efficiency.
 I graduated with a B.A. in Math and a B.S. in Computer Science, along with some extra credits in Political Science and Economics.

 |